 5. The following day, divide the dough into two 520g loaves, shape into loaf pans that have been greased with non-stick spray and return to the fridge for another day.
 Note: I avoid flour and instead wet my hands with water liberally when I shape the dough to prevent sticking (and add a little more moisture to the crust).

-6. On the third day, kindly ask your teacher to pull your dough 2 1/2 to 3 hours prior to the start of your class so that they can baked when you’re in class
+6. On the third day, kindly ask your teacher to pull your dough 2.5-3 hours prior to the start of your class so that it can baked when you’re in class.
+If you are baking on the same day, let proof after shaping for 2.5-3 hours.

 7. Bake at 390°F for 45 minutes to an hour in a home oven or 365°F for 20-30 minutes in a convection/combi.